-The Data Interoperability extension allows you to read and write data in data formats besides ArcGIS.
+The Data Interoperability extension allows you to read and write data in formats not native to ArcGIS.
 You can use the Interoperability Connection tool located in ArcCatalog to connect directly to external ESRI data formats, including WFS services.
 Once the connection is made, the data source will appear underneath the Interoperability Connection entry in the Catalog Tree.
 A connection is just like any other dataset in that you can add it to ArcMap or use it in geoprocessing tools.
-For more information about how to connect to a WFS service using the Data Interoperability Extension, see How to work with WFS using ArcGIS Desktop.
+For more information about how to use the Data Interoperability Extension with WFS services in ArcMap, see How to work with WFS using ArcGIS Desktop.